um-grex/grex-docs/content/english/software/containers.md

 {{< /highlight >}}

 The command **podman pull _image_name_** would get Podman images from a container registry.

 Images can also be built from other images, or from containerfiles (e.g. Dockerfiles) using the command **podman build _Containerfile_**.
 A _containerfile_ is a text "recipe" that specifies the base image and commands to be run on it.
 Podman's recipes are compatible with Docker's _Dockerfiles_.
+Below is an example of building a container from a source tree of a package called Chemprop.
+The Dockerfile is provided by the authors.

+{{< highlight bash >}}
+# Lets try to build a local container from chemprop source directory
+module load podman
+# change the directory to the source tree where Dockerfile is located
+cd chemprop-1.7.1
+podman  build -t chemprop .
+# this creates a local container image "localhost/chemprop  latest"
+{{< /highlight >}}

 >Podman, as configured on Grex, by default stores all pulled and locally built images inside the Slurm TMPDIR directory that is local to the node.
 This means that images will be deleted when the job finishes, or get cancelled.